javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

-Connect `Javalin` with routes and strart the web-server.
+Bind `Javalin` with routes and strart the web-server.
+This isn't a black magic, just injection, keep that in mind.

+Take a closer look at `private Set<Routing> routes`.
+This is where Google Guice injects all `Routes` which were
+binded by `Multibinder`.

+Remeber, we were talking about `Routing` class and guarantees it provides, based on that, we can call method `bindRoutes()`
+on each record in `Set<Routing>`.
+And puff!
+We fill `Javalin` with routes.

 ~~~java
 package io.kidbank;